A student turns in this paper:

 In my experience, most teachers choose option A. In the case of this recording, the teacher posted it to YouTube for the world to hear even though it is clearly “rough draft” speaking.
 (I’m guessing it was so poor that you didn’t even listen to the entire one and half minutes.)
 I have had a few teachers choose option B, claiming that they don’t teach speaking because they value “authentic” speech, as if a child cannot be both well-spoken and authentic.
 I have found almost no teachers who teach specific lessons with guided practice about speaking skills.

 Solutions?
-Speaking skills are an afterthought in most materials out there.
-There are few materials that specifically show teachers how to help students master oral communication.
-But there are some:
+Sadly, speaking skills are an afterthought in most materials out there.
+There are few materials that specifically show teachers how to help students master oral communication, but there are some:

 A book focused exclusively on teaching all students to speak well: goo.gl/dgoSS7